 First off, beginners are welcome at WYC.
 If you are new to yoga, the best thing is to come to Beginners Yoga Wednesday at 5pm with Scott.
 But there is a catch.
 WYC is a teaching school and especially when our renown Teacher Training Programs are happening, trainees will be attending that beginner class as part of the curriculum.
 WYC is a teaching school, not a studio, but the good news is we make the financial side of all this work if at all possible.
 Anyone coming to WYC thinking you might do teacher training can start off with free classes to check us out.
 Others can donate $10 per class if that works, and later, when you start coming regularly you can figure out what a reasonable monthly tuition would be for you.
 And if at some point you do decide to enroll in a WYC Teacher Training program you can just keep paying your monthly tuition, maybe add some on for the training (again what you can afford) and become a teacher.

 The other classes at WYC are both yogically and socially inspired.
 To be frank, in the U.S., yoga has been taught mostly to young white people.
-We have active “Yang” classes like Yoga en Espanol, Sign Language Yoga, and Bold Over 55 Yoga.
+We have active “Yang” classes like Yoga en Espanol and Bold Over 55 Yoga.
 Of course anyone can come to any of those classes, even beginners.
-They’re there to make sure we’re serving all adults who can do an active class.
+We want to have classes that serve all adults who can do an active class.
 For now, we invite people who may have felt less than welcome at other studios to give those classes a chance.
-Bold Over 55 is meant to be comfortable for older students, Sign Language Yoga is meant to be comfortable for deaf students, Yoga en Espanol is meant to be comfortable for Spanish speaking students.
+Bold Over 55 is meant to be comfortable for older students, Yoga en Espanol is meant to be comfortable for Spanish speaking students.
 Someday we’ll expand again and equip ourselves so we can be less “ableist” as well.
 First, we want more diversity in our yoga teacher programs.
 It’s our way of creating social justice.
 In connection with Community Yoga Initiative, many of our graduates are doing great work, teaching free yoga at centers where yoga has never been taught.
 They’re bringing yoga to everyone!